Jewellery Care

 Avoid wearing your jewellery when doing anything that will have contact with chemicals or will cause impact or pressure on the piece.
 Rings in particular need extra care, as their place on our hands means they are in constant contact with various surfaces while being worn.
 As a general rule, always remove rings whenever you are doing rough hand work that could scratch or dent your piece, chip or crack stones, or loosen settings.
 This is also for safety reasons, as rings can catch or cause serious harm if your hands or fingers are injured while working.

-While it can be tempting to wear your piece all the time, always remove jewellery when exercising, gardening, crafting or building, cleaning, if your job involves regularly working with your hands, or similar activities.
+While it can be tempting to wear your piece all the time, always remove jewellery when swimming, exercising, gardening, crafting or building, cleaning, if your job involves regularly working with your hands, or similar activities.
 It is also best to remove jewellery when bathing, showering, applying lotions and other beauty products, and sleeping to avoid buildup up of residues, particularly on gemstones and diamonds, and to avoid unnecessary heat and pressure over the long term.

 The box that your jewellery item comes in is an ideal place to store your jewellery whenever it is not being worn.